microsoft/datashaper/javascript/react/docs/react.api.md

 //
 // @public
 export function downloadCommand(table: ColumnTable, downloadFilename?: string, props?: Partial<ICommandBarItemProps>): ICommandBarItemProps;

-// Warning: (ae-missing-release-tag) "DropdownOptionChangeFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type DropdownOptionChangeFunction = (event: React.FormEvent<HTMLDivElement>, option?: IDropdownOption, index?: number) => void;

 // Warning: (ae-missing-release-tag) "DropdownOptionSelect" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //